selcukayhan/cucumber-java/README.md

 You can run the tests by either executing mvn test or running the specified feature file.
 ## Before Test
 This tests for amazon.com,
-Please update credentials in login.feature file
+Please update credentials in Config file ( Credentials and DROPBOX_ACCESS_TOKEN )